CRPS Treatment in Alexandria, VA

 Complex regional pain syndrome, often called CRPS, can be difficult for patients because symptoms may affect pain sensitivity, movement, comfort, and use of an arm or leg.
 Evaluation is important because the symptom pattern, timing, and prior injury or treatment history can vary.

-At painREHAB PLLC, Dr. Edith Q. Bautista-Quint considers the full clinical context, including how symptoms affect daily function and what care has already been tried.
+At painREHAB PLLC in Alexandria, Virginia, Dr. Edith Q. Bautista-Quint considers the full clinical context, including how symptoms affect daily function and what care has already been tried.

 Evaluation may include discussion of